What models are currently available?

 Everything is on the table.
 At this time, we’re focusing on the redevelopment of classic Laskey One-Piece Mouthpieces.

-The Laskey Company was acquired in 2019 by Backun Musical Services, which part of the Eastman Music Company.
+The Laskey Company was acquired in 2019 by Backun Musical Services, which is part of the Eastman Music Company.
 Backun is well known among woodwind players for innovative clarinet and accessory designs, in addition to the company’s incredible investment in industry-leading measuring and CNC technologies, and manufacturing techniques.